cncf/kubernetes-community-days/planning/master-timeline.md

 * Create an event-branded sponsorship prospectus with different sponsorship levels, prices and benefits.
 * Recruit and confirm speakers:
 * Create a list of targeted keynote speakers.
-* Leverage the [Kubernetes Ambassador](https://www.cncf.io/people/ambassadors/), [Kubernetes Speakers Bureau](https://www.cncf.io/speakers/), local community, and meetup groups.
+* Leverage the [Kubernetes Ambassador](https://www.cncf.io/people/ambassadors/), local community, and meetup groups.
 * Consider including 1-2 End Users as well.
 * People who often contribute to the community on Slack and are in your region are another good bet